Unifying Graph Embedding Features with Graph Convolutional Networks for Skeleton-based Action Recognition: Related work

-\textbf{Skeleton-based action recognition}.
-Despite the illumination change and scene variation, the reliable skeleton data could be easily and accurately extracted by pose estimation algorithms from depth sensors \cite{shotton2011real} or RGB cameras \cite{Shahroudy_2016_NTURGBD,isola2017image,xiu2018pose} and temporal CNN \cite{li2017person}.
-The substantial skeleton data spurs the creation of new technological or theoretical action recognition models \cite{carreira2017quo,stergiou2020learning,wang2016temporal}.
-Recently, deep learning approaches have been widely applied to build the spatial-temporal frameworks of skeleton sequences in human action recognition \cite{rahmani2017learning,liu2016spatio}.
-For example, RNN models are implemented into human action recognition due to effectively learning long-term sequence data \cite{li2017adaptive,shi2017learning}.
-And Jain combines a spatial-temporal graph with RNN to model the human body components, like arm, leg, and trunk, which finds a good way to map joints into a graph \cite{jain2016structural}.
-Meanwhile, compared to RNN, CNN also showed important implications for human action recognition, owing to its powerful parallelization over every element in the training process.
-Skeleton data are manually transferred into 2D or 3D images deployed by CNN \cite{li2017demystifying}, which achieves high performance in action recognition.
-However, these images used by CNN cannot fully reflect the topological structures of skeleton data.
-To address the limitations, GCN successfully applies to human action recognition, and its plausible mechanisms show more promising results \cite{yan2018spatial}.
+Despite the illumination change and scene variation, the reliable skeleton data could be easily and accurately extracted by pose estimation algorithms from depth sensors \cite{kay2017kinetics} or RGB cameras \cite{Shahroudy_2016_NTURGBD,xiu2018pose} and temporal CNN \cite{li2017person}.
+The substantial skeleton data spurs the creation of new technological or theoretical action recognition models \cite{stergiou2020learning}.
+Recently, deep learning approaches have been widely applied to build the spatial-temporal frameworks of skeleton sequences in human action recognition \cite{dhiman2020view}.
+For example, RNN models are implemented into human action recognition due to effectively learning long-term sequence data \cite{li2017adaptive}.
+Compared to RNN, CNN also showed important implications for human action recognition, owing to its powerful parallelization over every element in the training process.
+Skeleton data are manually transferred into 2D or 3D images deployed by CNN \cite{yang2020sta}, which achieves high performance in action recognition.
+However, these images used by CNN cannot fully show the topological structures of skeleton data.
+To address the limitations, GCN successfully applies to human action recognition, and its plausible mechanisms lead to more promising results \cite{yan2018spatial}.
 The traditional GCN models only consider physical connections between different joints on human actions.
 Since the endogenous factors, referring to physically disconnected joints, also play a preeminent role in human action recognition, the skeleton structure conveys much unrevealed information and leaves potential space to improve the performance of GCN \cite{weng2017spatio}.
-In this work, we investigate key topological properties of the skeleton data, such as closeness, eigenvalue, and triplet subgraphs.
-By using the centrality module, we successfully encode these characteristic features into the GCN framework and highlight the key joints, bones, and body parts for learning better human actions.